shahin7333/Good_Food/README.md

 # WILL YOU KNOW GOOD FOOD

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project live link in netlify with [Create React App]( https://relaxed-elf-22447c.netlify.app/ ).

 ## Available Scripts